qupath/qupath-docs/docs/advanced/imagej.md

 ## Sending image regions to ImageJ

 In general, ImageJ can't open whole slide images directly -- they are just too big.
-The result is often the dreaded `ArrayIndexOutOfBoundsException` message, as ImageJ attempts to squeeze all the pixels for each 2D plane into the computer's memory as a single Java array.
+Attempts often end in a dreaded `ArrayIndexOutOfBoundsException` message, as ImageJ attempts to squeeze all the pixels for each 2D plane into the computer's memory as a single Java array.
 Even if you have a lot of RAM, Java arrays are limited to ~2<sup>31</sup> elements -- which often isn't enough.

 :::{figure} images/imagej_out_of_bounds.png